Merida Quick Facts

-Students may choose classes from a variety of faculties, although most concentrate their studies in the Facultad de Antropologia, which offers courses in history, literature and linguistics, anthropology, and social anthropology.
-Other fields include archaeology, biology, colonial studies, economics, history, indigenous studies, international relations, Latin American studies, Mexican studies, and psychology.
+Students may choose classes from a variety of faculties, in subjects including history, literature, linguistics, anthropology, archaeology, art, biology, colonial studies, economics, indigenous studies, international relations, Latin American studies, Mexican studies and psychology.

 Universidad Autónoma de Yucatán (UADY)

-Institute for Study Abroad - Butler Univeristy (IFSA-Butler)
+Institute for Study Abroad - Butler University (IFSA-Butler)

 Fall semester: late August to mid-December

 Miguel Tinker Salas

 The capital of the state of Yucatán, Mérida is a colonial city on the Gulf side of the Yucatán Peninsula.
 The city is rather compact, making it easy to explore the squares and markets, and cultural offerings include theatre, art galleries, museums, nightlife, and free evening concerts.
 Despite Mérida’s colonial Spanish architecture, everyday life reflects a strong Mayan influence.
 One can visit many archaeological sites, including some of the most important Mayan temples and ruins.
 Mérida offers thousands of years’ worth of history to explore.

 IFSA-Butler’s program in Mérida offers students the opportunity to study at the Universidad Autónoma de Yucatán (UADY) and to take courses with host university students.
 The program includes a ten-day on-site orientation; excursions to ecotourism destinations, archaeological sites, and colonial cities; and an advanced Spanish course.
 As all courses are taught in Spanish, IFSA-Butler provides language tutors for ongoing support throughout the semester.
 The program also offers volunteer opportunities in conjunction with UADY.